wu-mng/more/_posts/2021-02-17-layout-responsive-images.md

 <!--more-->

+- Edit `_config.yml` and set `responsive_images: true`
-First, place your images in `/assets/images/uploads/`,
+- Place your images in `/assets/images/uploads/`
-then start the conversion script by typing `npm run rig`
+- Start the npm script by typing `npm run rig` while in the `/npm` directory

-in the `/npm` directory (...ok, doing the task manually it's not ideal, so we're working on an automated process for future versions).
+(...ok, a bit convoluted, I know, but we're working on an automated process...).

+Note that **npm** needs to be installed in your system, refer to [https://www.npmjs.com/get-npm](https://www.npmjs.com/get-npm) for instructions.

-Please be aware that the original files will be optimized, and then **deleted**;
+Also be aware that the original files will be optimized, and then **deleted**;
 see `npm/uploads_cleanup.js` for more informations.

 But let's see how this works in practice.
 To get a **medium** size image in your post, use the following code: